kohtet02/deepracer-for-dummies/README.md

 We've made a GUI to make training locally as simple as possible.
 Follow [this guide](https://medium.com/@autonomousracecarclub/how-to-improve-your-local-deepracer-workflow-23a76d12a1a9) for using the GUI.

+If you are receiving core `segmentation fault errors` try rebuilding the GUI using `qmake gui.pro` and `make` in the `/gui` directory.
+Then try rerunning ./gui to see if your problem has been fixed.

 ### Training Manually

 #### Environment